zongyi0311/o-ran-background-knowledge/OAI code/nr_dlsch.md

 ║ → Output: txdataF[ant][samples]                ║
 ╚════════════════════════════════════════════════╝
 ```
+**set_ptrs_symb_idx in nr_generate_pdsch**
+- It will call set_ptrs_symb_idx() to calculate which symbols contain PTRS
+**set_ptrs_symb_idx in do_one_dlsch**
+- The PTRS time and frequency positions need to be recalculated (by calling the same function again).

+This function's purpose is to map PTRS symbols to corresponding REs based on ptrsSymbPos and frequency distribution.

+This also requires handling:
+- RE overlap detection (DMRS and PTRS cannot be occupied simultaneously)
+- Interleaving and priority (PTRS mapping takes precedence, followed by data mapping).

 ## do_onelayer()
 - Key function that maps modulation symbols of a single layer to Resource Elements (REs):
 Insert data, DMRS, and PTRS symbols into the corresponding OFDM symbol and subcarrier positions according to TS 38.211 standard and output them to the precoding buffer